-Located in the northern part of the island, this is a family-owned and operated property.
+This is a family-owned and operated property in the island’s northern part.
 The facility has 12 luxury suites, some featuring two bedrooms, making them comfortable for families and friends.

 2. Capella Lodge

 This lodge is a premium luxury retreat committed to providing guests with the ultimate island castaway experience.
-It includes 9 modern suites that reflect the pristine natural environment of Lord Howe Island.
+It includes nine modern suites that reflect the pristine natural environment of Lord Howe Island.

 3. Admiralty Apartments

-Located at beautiful Ned’s Beach, this property is newly-built luxury accommodation on the island.
-It offers two contemporary spacious apartments with private decks, allowing guests to enjoy water views through palm forest.
+Located at beautiful Ned’s Beach, this property is a newly-built luxury accommodation on the island.
+It offers two contemporary spacious apartments with private decks, allowing guests to enjoy water views through the palm forest.

 4. Somerset Apartments

-Additionally, since the island has a tourist bed limit of 400, it is mandatory to book your hotel at the same time while making flight reservations to ensure you get a place to stay.
+Additionally, since the island has a tourist bed limit of 400, booking your hotel simultaneously while making flight reservations to ensure you get a place to stay is mandatory.